renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/gitpod.md

 1. In the next screen, copy the command.
 1. In the terminal, switch to the KDK directory `cd /workspace/khulnasoft-development-kit`.
 1. Run the copied command with the following added to the end `--config /workspace/khulnasoft-development-kit/khulnasoft-runner-config.toml --non-interactive --executor shell`.
-1. Run `gitlab-runner run --config /workspace/khulnasoft-development-kit/khulnasoft-runner-config.toml`.
+1. Run `khulnasoft-runner run --config /workspace/khulnasoft-development-kit/khulnasoft-runner-config.toml`.

 You should receive a confirmation message on the screen that your runner is ready to pick up jobs.
 If you create a new project, the
 **Pages/Plain HTML** template contains a super simple and tiny pipeline that's great to